 Touché Amoré’s Stage Four is an album about loss.
 More specifically, it’s an album about the feeling of remorse over loss.
 The record, the band’s fourth, is based on recent events in the life of frontman Jeremy Bolm, who lost his mother to cancer in 2014.

-Across the album’s 11 tracks, Bolm continually leans on the idea that he somehow failed as a son, that he was too busy selfishly chasing rock star dreams in her last moments of need.
+Across the album’s 11 tracks, Bolm repeatedly leans on the idea that he somehow failed as a son, that he was too busy selfishly chasing rock star dreams in his mother's last moments of need.
 Much of this feeling of regret is illustrated by reoccurring mentions of a voicemail from his mother, a final call he ignored while on tour.
-“I just thought that we’d have more time,” he sings on “Eight Seconds.”
+“I just thought that we’d have more time,” he sings on the heartbreaking “Eight Seconds.”

 It’s a natural reaction of grief to wallow in self-blame, focusing on memories of the dark days preceding death, rather than celebrating the years of life shared with a loved one.
-On the album’s final and most subdued track, “Skyscraper,” Bolm reflects on one of those brighter memories—bringing his mother on a trip to New York City in her final months, a place she’d always wanted to visit.
+On the album’s final and most subdued track, “Skyscraper" (which features the vocal work of Julien Baker), Bolm reflects on one of those brighter memories—bringing his mother on a trip to New York City in her final months, a place she’d always wanted to visit.
 He and his brother spent a few days pushing her all over Manhattan in a wheelchair.
-He remembers her eyes lighting up at the magnitude of Times Square and the excitement of riding the subway, both experiences most New Yorkers curse on a daily basis, but to her seemed impossibly wondrous.
+He remembers her eyes lighting up at the magnitude of Times Square and the excitement of riding the subway, two experiences most New Yorkers curse on a daily basis but to her seemed impossibly wondrous.

 “’Skyscraper’ is a thank you letter to the city that brought her so much joy at a time when joy felt unattainable,” he says.
 “Her ashes were buried in her small hometown in Nebraska I'll likely never see again, but when I'm in New York City, I feel her love.”